As a small business operator, it’s important to know your rights when entering into a standard form contract, or providing such a contract to others.

 What’s an unfair contract term?

-The law sets out examples of terms that may be deemed ‘unfair’, including where only one party:
+Terms that may be deemed ‘unfair’ include where only one party:

-- can vary the terms of the contract
+- can terminate, vary or renew the contract

 Retail lease contracts